 First-Year (Freshman) Requirements

+This is a screening major.
 Prospective transfer students who plan to major in Cognitive Science must complete qualification requirements prior to transfer.
 Students should review the full qualification requirements and transfer information on the UCSC General Catalog.

 While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
 Students planning to transfer should check with their present advising office or refer to Assist to determine course equivalencies.